Modeling and Decoupling Systemic Risk: Autoregressive conditional accelerated Fr echet model

-where $\{Y_{1t}\}$ and $\{Y_{2t}\}$ are sequences of independent and identically distributed (i.i.d.) unit Fr\'{e}chet random variables. $Y_{1t}^{1/\alpha_{1t}}$ and $Y_{2t}^{1/\alpha_{2t}}$ can be considered as the normal trading driving factor and external information driving factor respectively as mentioned earlier.
-They compete against each other.
-The distribution of $\max(Y_{1t}^{1/\alpha_{1t}},Y_{2t}^{1/\alpha_{2t}})$ in equation (\ref{10}) is called the accelerated Fr\'{e}chet distribution by \cite{doi:10.1080/24754269.2020.1846115}.
-In addition, $\beta_0, \gamma_0, \delta_0, \mu \in \mathbb{R}$, $0 \leq \beta_1 \neq \gamma_1 \neq \delta_1 <1$ and $\beta_2,\beta_3,\gamma_2,\gamma_3,\delta_2,\delta_3>0$ are assumed for the model to be stationary and technical requirements. \begin{rem} Note that although $\beta_2$, $\gamma_2$, $\delta_2$ are all assumed greater than zero, they can be set as zero.
-As long as any of them are set to be zero, all theories and estimation methods developed can be easily adjusted because the corresponding dynamic equations will become constants.
-For example, assuming $\gamma_2=0$, then the dynamic equation (\ref{12}) will result in a stationary solution of $\alpha_{1t}=\exp(\gamma)$, where $\gamma=\gamma_0/(1-\gamma_1)$.
-This paper will not separately develop additional theoretical results for any of $\beta_2$, $\gamma_2$, and $\delta_2$ being zero as we will have a simplified model. \end{rem} Note that $\log\alpha_{1t}$ and $\log\alpha_{2t}$ share the same dynamic structure in (\ref{12}) and (\ref{13}).
-The following remark solves the identifiability problem and gives unique solution in the estimation. \begin{rem} When one of $\gamma_2$ and $\delta_2$ is zero, we set $\alpha_{1t}$ as a constant equal to $\exp(\gamma)$ for model identifiability, where $\gamma=\gamma_0/(1-\gamma_1)$ or $\delta_0/(1-\delta_1)$, depending on which of $\gamma_2$ and $\delta_2$ is zero.
-When both $\gamma_2$ and $\delta_2$ are zero, we set $\alpha_{1t}$ corresponds to the smaller one.
-When both $\gamma_2$ and $\delta_2$ are greater than zero, for model identifiability and under the stationary and ergodic properties of the $\{Q_t\}$ process, we assume $var(\gamma_2 \exp(-\gamma_3 Q_{t}))>var(\delta_2 \exp(-\delta_3 Q_{t}))$, which will be determined by the sample variances in real data applications. \end{rem} We now introduce our proposed endopathic risk and exopathic risk. \begin{defn} When one of $\gamma_2$ and $\delta_2$ is zero, we refer $\alpha_{1t}$ to the tail index implied endopathic risk (for simplicity, call it endopathic risk) and $\alpha_{2t}$ to the tail index implied exopathic risk (for simplicity, call it exopathic risk).
-When both $\gamma_2$ and $\delta_2$ are zero, we define $\alpha_{1t}$ as the endopathic risk, while the exopathic risk is not defined.
-When both $\gamma_2$ and $\delta_2$ are greater than zero, we refer $\alpha_{1t}$ to the endopathic risk and $\alpha_{2t}$ to the exopathic risk. \end{defn} The following two remarks rationalize the validity of the definitions of these two new endopathic risk and exopathic risk. \begin{rem} When $\{\alpha_{1t}\}$ is a constant over time, it means that the corresponding tail index information is inherently built in $\{Q_{t}\}$ and is not varying with the time (even during clustered extreme events such as financial crisis due to external risks), i.e., it corresponds to internal risk or endopathic risk. \end{rem} \begin{rem} For both $\gamma_2$ and $\delta_2$ being greater than zero, we define endopathic risks and exopathic risks using the idea in defining endogeneous variables and exogeneous variables in the economic modeling.
+\begin{remark} When $\{\alpha_{1t}\}$ is a constant over time, it means that the corresponding tail index information is inherently built in $\{Q_{t}\}$ and is not varying with the time (even during clustered extreme events such as financial crisis due to external risks), i.e., it corresponds to internal risk or endopathic risk. \end{remark} \begin{remark} For both $\gamma_2$ and $\delta_2$ being greater than zero, we define endopathic risks and exopathic risks using the idea in defining endogeneous variables and exogeneous variables in the economic modeling.
 It can be shown that under the correctly specified model (e.g., a regression model), the variance of the error term in a model with all exogenous variables included is the smallest compared to the variances of error terms in incorrectly specified models (e.g., missing covariates).
 By assuming $var(\gamma_2 \exp(-\gamma_3 Q_{t}))>var(\delta_2 \exp(-\delta_3 Q_{t}))$, we define $\alpha_{2t}$ to be the exopathic risks, and $\alpha_{1t}$ as the endopathic risks.
-Note that endopathic risks and exopathic risks are defined for time series with clustered extreme events, and their interpretations are very different from endogeneous variables and exogeneous variables. \end{rem} In real data section, we use three examples to empirically justify the validity of the definitions. \begin{rem} In the model (\ref{10})-(\ref{13}), we set $\alpha_{it}$, $i=1,2$.
-A natural question will be why not make $i=1,2,3,...,k$ with $k>2$.
-Of course, making $k>2$ can be done theoretically and the probabilistic properties of the model can still hold.
-However, $k>2$ will increase statistical inference complexity and estimation inefficiency, e.g., in optimization problems.
-In the economic modeling literature, risks are often decoupled into two main risks, i.e., endogenous (internal) and exogenous (external), for easy interpretability.
-Certainly, internal (external) risks can further be decoupled into more specific risks, which can be challenging.
-Following the economic literature, we set $k=2$ in this paper. \end{rem}
+Note that endopathic risks and exopathic risks are defined for time series with clustered extreme events, and their interpretations are very different from endogeneous variables and exogeneous variables. \end{remark}